FASTENmanufacturing/FASTEN_Suite_TSK/optimizator-operational-oas/README.md

 sudo apt install docker.io
 ```

-- To build the container image go to the 'src' directory that contain the application and the 'dockerfile' that defines the container dependencies and structure.
+- To build the container image go to the `src` directory that contain the application and the 'dockerfile' that defines the container dependencies and structure.
 Use the command to build the image:
 ```
 docker build -t api-allocate .
 ```